 But again in other cases, the changed rural conditions resulted in intensification of forest/tree management.
 Some of the processes that in some cases have contributed to the abandonment of forest/tree management, in other cases resulted in intensified management.
 Thus processes such as the trend towards land privatization, a growing desire by rural inhabitants to increase productivity and to raise their income level; the active response to commercialization may result both in deforestation and forest degradation or adapted forest management strategies.
 Consequently, the possible effects of such changes must be analyzed for concrete conditions.
-It should be remembered that indigenous forest management systems are often site-specific because of their adjustment to the specific local environmental and socio-economic conditions.
+It should be remembered that indigenous forest management to the specific local environmental and socio-economic conditions.